whyboris/utilitarianism.net/content/objections-to-utilitarianism/cluelessness.md

 [^17]:
      Unless interpreted in such a way as to no longer demand guidance where none is possible.
 While it's surely fine to have fact-relative reasons that outstrip our epistemic grasp, a more compelling version of the premise might just claim that evidence-relative reasons must be within our epistemic grasp.
 But then it risks collapsing into mere tautology: by definition, the "evidence-relative reasons" posited by any theory—including consequentialism—will be epistemically accessible (assuming that "evidence" and "epistemic access" go together).
 The question instead becomes what (if any) evidence-relative reasons the theory implies that we have.

 [^18]: Though there's some reason to think that the practical difficulties may be even worse for non-consequentialists.
-See Mogensen, Andreas & MacAskill, William (2021).
+See Andreas Mogensen & William MacAskill (2021).
 [The Paralysis Argument](http://hdl.handle.net/2027/spo.3521354.0021.015). _Philosophers' Imprint_ 21 (15): 1–17.